FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 In this paper, we introduced \textit{FSD50K}, a dataset containing 51,197 Freesound clips totalling over 100h of audio manually labeled using 200 classes drawn from the AudioSet Ontology.
 The audio clips are CC-licensed, thereby making the dataset freely distributable (including audio waveforms).
 We proposed a methodology for creating datasets of sound events based on human validation and refinement, and using a mixture of crowd-sourcing and recruited trained annotators.
 In this process, we experienced how human labeling of a large vocabulary of everyday sounds is a laborious and complex task.
 Special emphasis was put on the careful curation of the evaluation set content and labels, so that it can serve as a reliable evaluation benchmark.
 We showed how it is important to adapt the dataset creation process to the specifics of the source data---in our case, Freesound audio and metadata, and the AudioSet Ontology---and how a deep knowledge of these data is crucial to identify data challenges and limitations, and to avoid pitfalls in the creation of the dataset.
-Finally, through experimental results, we showed that smaller models with basic tuning and audio-informed design choices can outperform larger off-the-shelf computer vision architectures.
+Finally, through experimental results we showed that, for FSD50K classification, smaller models with basic tuning and audio-informed design choices can outperform larger off-the-shelf computer vision architectures.
 We also showed that within-class data contamination must be considered when splitting Freesound audio as it can have a considerable effect on the evaluation of sound event classifiers.
 FSD50K is an open and stable dataset aimed at complementing AudioSet in order to foster reproducible large-vocabulary SER research.
 In the future, dataset extensions could be carried out.
 More data could be added via semi-automatic methods by leveraging models trained on FSD50K to scale up efficiently.
 Likewise, the vocabulary could be extended by growing the merged leaf nodes in FSD50K.
-We expect FSD50K and its creation process to be useful as an example model for open audio datasets.